 Since I work remotely and while traveling, I imagine I could get some decent value out of the WeWork access but I’ll wait for the details before getting too excited.

-I imagine this annual fee increase will change the calculation for quite a few people deciding between the Business Platinum and Business Gold cards.
+I imagine these will change the calculation for quite a few people deciding between the Business Platinum and Business Gold cards.

 If you don’t need the perks, use Amex Travel or make big purchases, the Business Gold Card might be more in line with what you need.
 If the 4X categories of the Business Gold Card won’t do much for you, then the Business Platinum could be just right for you.